 Veterans Center Edited 1998 -2001 Archived Content

 The Veterans Center was a website created exclusively for veterans and their families.
 They welcomed comments and looked forward to talking to their veteran visitors, and helped in many ways to repay our veterans for their service and sacrifice.
-Veteran Bill Ryerson taught himself html and website building while working part time with a small wall to wall carpet cleaning nyc service.
-In addition to his rug cleaning and restoration job he helped build this archive as a volunteer project once the original website was shut down.
+Veteran Bill Ryerson taught himself html and website building while working part time as a freelance developer.
+In 2010 he was introduced to Bob Sakayama who taught him the arcane world of ranking a website show up in Google, which is the whole point of having a website.
+Bill learned all this very technical stuff and then applied it here.
 We thank him for his service to our country and for the generosity so evident in his efforts to preserve this once active site.

 This is no longer an active website, but the new owner of the domain wanted to honor our veterans by retaining some of the site's 1998 -2001 archived content.

 American Veterans Resource Center is dedicated to the 26.1 million men and women who have served our nation during times of conflict.